opengisch/QField-docs/documentation/get-started/storage.en.md

 ### Packaging the project as a GeoPackage

-The most efficient way to package a QGIS project and its corresponding geospatial data into one file is to use [GeoPackages](https://www.geopackage.org/).
+The simplest and most efficient way to package a QGIS project and its corresponding geospatial data into one file is to use [GeoPackages](https://www.geopackage.org/).
 We recommend using the GeoPackage file format for projects in QField, since packaging in QGIS is easy and straightforward.
 To package a project as a GeoPackage, three steps are necessary.

 1. **Package vector layers to GeoPackage:**